refcodes-tabular: Process tabular data and CSV files using POJOs

 For a jump start into developing Java driven command line tools, I created some fully pre-configured Maven Archetypes available on Maven Central.
 Those Maven Archetypes already provide means to directly create native executables, bundles as well as launchers and support out of the box command line argument parsing as well as out of the box property file handling.

-archetype to create a bare metal CSV
+Use the refcodes-archetype-alt-csv archetype to create a bare metal CSV (CLI) driven Java application:

 mvn archetype:generate \